mjordan/ocr_rest/README.md

 # To do

 * More, better error detection and handling.
-* Some logging options.
+* Add logging options.
-* Add deletion of OCR output to DELETE requests.
+* Add deletion of OCR output.
+* Add round-robin server selection.
+* Add PDF output.